 Expectations of PS.
 Discuss with the Pre-Student Teacher your expectations of their role in your classroom.
-A Co-Teaching Model

 A co-teaching model.
 Welcome the Pre Student Teacher as a “co-teacher” even prior to the first day of the placement.
 From day one, develop a co-teaching team that works together for the benefit of the students.
 School Curriculum Overview.
 Provide an overview of the school/classroom curriculum.

 Developing a PST.
 Allow your Pre-Student Teacher to briefly observe, then work collaboratively with candidate to lesson plan.

 Create a collaborative environment.
 Discuss and reflect

 on classroom observations and daily happenings.
 Establish an atmosphere where the Pre-Student Teacher is encouraged to ask questions and reflect on classroom practices including classroom management, routines, teaching style, and behavior management.

 Building on strengths.
 Help the Pre-Student Teacher become aware of his or her strengths and guide them toward becoming a reflective professional.
 Suggest strategies for areas needing improvement.

 Assign responsibilities.
 Allow Pre-Student Teacher to assume responsibility, as soon as possible, for classroom routines.
 These may include: greeting and becoming acquainted with students, taking attendance, checking papers, etc.

 The role of a PST.
 Take the Opportunity to “divide and conquer” the needs of your students.
 The following is a list of suggested roles a Pre-Student Teacher may fill in order to optimize the clinical experience:

 Create game/teaching aid to reinforce current teaching